 How to prepare for an ER trip or a visit to a new medical practice.

-The best way to help your stress level and theirs is to be prepared.
-Let’s face it, it can’t be easy for the ER team, the doctors and nurses to have a patient in front of them talking about illness and treatments that they know little, if anything, about.
+The best way to combat these issues is to be well prepared.
+Let’s face it, it can’t be easy for the ER team, to have a patient in front of them talking about illness and treatments that they know little, if anything, about.
 So since they can’t prepare, it falls to you.

 Here are some suggestions to help you get ready in advance.